 How much will it cost?

-Costs can vary depending upon a variety of things, such as the square footage, age, and foundation of the house.
+Costs can vary depending upon a variety of things, such as the square footage, age and foundation of the house.

 What type of report will you provide and when will I get it?

-Ask to see samples to make sure you understand his or her reporting style.
-Also, make sure the timeline works for you.
+Ask to see samples to make sure you understand his reporting style.
+Also make sure the timeline works for you.